Bradley Cooper’s adorable confession

 Their bond is so strong that the American Hustle star simply doesn’t care what others may think about it.

-Cooper invited his mother to live with him 10 years ago following the death of his father Charles Cooper, as he was worried she would feel lonely.
+Cooper invited his mother to live with him 10 years ago after the death of his father, Charles Cooper, as he was worried she would feel lonely.

 “We’re surviving,” he told Details magazine in a 2013 interview about why they made the move.